 Just at the edge of Dinnet village, there's a place where you can walk through some of Deeside's prettiest woodlands and picnic beside a loch clothed in water lilies.
 And if you fancy scrambling into a granite cauldron, following in the footsteps of Queen Victoria, you can do that too!

-Muir of Dinnet blends woodland, heath, open water and an impressive example of nature's sculptural work, all on one site.
-Visit the Burn `o Vat, a giant pothole carved by a huge melt water stream during the last Ice Age.
-Elsewhere, wander through birch woodlands, watch for the flash of a damselfly's wings or savour the peace and tranquillity of a summer reflection in the clear waters of the lochs.
+NatureScot Muir of Dinnet reserve blends woodland, heath, open water and an impressive example of nature's sculptural work, all on one site.
+Visit the Burn O'Vat and feel the rock walls swallow you up in their damp embrace, cutting you off from the outside world.
+Elsewhere, wander through birch woodlands, watch for the flash of a damselfly's wings or savour the peace and tranquillity of a summer reflection in the clear water of the lochs.